-Tim Etchells’ is a British artist, writer and performance maker who's practice is concerned with tropes of performativity, liveness and presence.
-Binaries of exposure and concealment, construction and deconstruction, appearance and disappearance are explored through a framework of LCD monitors, computer screens, the stage, the space of a page, a gallery, a found site, a street, or a private space.
+Tim Etchells is a pioneering British artist, writer and performance maker who's interdisciplinary practice is concerned with tropes of performativity, liveness and presence.
+Binaries of exposure and concealment, construction and deconstruction, appearance and disappearance are explored in a body of work that takes multiple forms including performance, sculpture, drawing, video and installation, presented in multiple contexts, from galleries to public sites and found spaces.